 St. Maarten is a member (“Party”) of SPAW through the Kingdom of the Netherlands.
 The Man of War Shoal Marine Park is a SPAW-listed protected zone, and the Protocol protects many of the species located in its waters.
 The Protocol also serves as a guideline for locally protecting species, since St. Maarten legislation protects all the species included in SPAW Annexes I and II.

-SPAW empowers Caribbean nations to create local regulations that collectively protect important areas and species that make up critical ecosystems.
-In St. Maarten, SPAW protects species listed in Annexes II and III by establishing regulations that limit or prohibit the ability for people to harm, kill, harass, take, possess, or trade them.
+In St. Maarten, SPAW protects species listed in Annexes II and III by establishing local regulations that limit or prohibit the ability of people to harm, kill, harass, take, possess, or trade them.
 These regulations can be found in St. Maarten’s constitutional law.
-SPAW also provides extra support for the protections created within the Man of War Shoal Marine Park.
+SPAW also provides support for the national protections created within the Man of War Shoal Marine Park.
 The Nature Foundation is responsible for responding to SPAW violations along with the Prosecutor’s office and the Korps Politie Sint Maarten, the local police force.

-The protected areas section of SPAW allows states to establish SPAW-listed protected areas within their sovereign territory.
+The protected areas section of SPAW allows St. Maarten to establish SPAW-listed protected areas within the sovereign territory.
 Those zones must be ecologically sizable, valuable, productive, and significant.
 The Protocol lists various measures to protect and manage those zones, including the regulation of waste, fishing, and trade.
-Parties are required to recognize the listed zones and cooperate with their protection.
+Other parties are required to recognize the listed zones and cooperate with their protection.

 - All coral species